visualinventor/JMR-Pi-2/README.md

 JMRPi2
 =========

-This repo contains scripts to configure JMRI on a Raspberry PI for use in the computer control of layouts.
+This repo contains scripts to configure JMRI on a Raspberry PI 2 for use in the computer control of model railroad layouts.

 To get the code, log onto your R-PI, start a terminal if you do not have one already and run the following commands: